Planting Project: Ethiopia

 Coffee production and irresponsible agriculture are the leading causes of deforestation in Ethiopia.

 Global coffee consumption drives the Ethiopian community to practice unsustainable farming.
-Many times, this happens when natives turn to destructive forestry as a means for survival.
-This is one of the reasons it is so important to instill in the local population a sense of stewardship towards the trees being planted (as explained in our FAQ).
+This happens when natives turn to destructive forestry as a means for survival.
+It is so important to instill in the local population a sense of stewardship towards the trees being planted (as explained in our FAQ).

-A truly diverse and precious ecosystem, Ethiopia is home and endemic to thousands of species.
-Endemic simply means that these species are found nowhere else on the planet.
+Ethiopia is a truly diverse and precious ecosystem-- home and endemic to thousands of species that are found nowhere else on the planet.

 - 1408 species of birds, mammals, reptiles, and amphibians: 7% endemic and 4.6% threatened for extinction